digitalocean/do-markdownit/README.md

 ### codepen

-Add support for [Codepen](https://codepen.io/) embeds in Markdown, as block syntax.
+Add support for [CodePen](https://codepen.io/) embeds in Markdown, as block syntax.

 The basic syntax is `[codepen <user> <hash>]`.
 E.g. `[codepen AlbertFeynman gjpgjN]`.
 After the user and hash, assorted space-separated flags can be added (in any combination/order):

-- Add `lazy` to set the Codepen embed to not run until the user interacts with it.
+- Add `lazy` to set the CodePen embed to not run until the user interacts with it.
-- Add `dark` to set the Codepen embed to use dark mode.
+- Add `dark` to set the CodePen embed to use dark mode.
-- Add `html` to set the Codepen embed to default to the HTML tab.
+- Add `html` to set the CodePen embed to default to the HTML tab.
-- Add `css` to set the Codepen embed to default to the CSS tab.
+- Add `css` to set the CodePen embed to default to the CSS tab.
-- Add `js` to set the Codepen embed to default to the JavaScript tab.
+- Add `js` to set the CodePen embed to default to the JavaScript tab.
-- Add `editable` to set the Codepen embed to allow the code to be edited (requires the embedded user to be Pro).
+- Add `editable` to set the CodePen embed to allow the code to be edited (requires the embedded user to be Pro).
 - Add any set of digits to set the height of the embed (in pixels).

 If any two or more of `html`, `css`, and `js` are added, HTML will be preferred, followed by CSS, then JavaScript.